ibm-cloud-docs/vpc/confidential-computing-secure-boot.md

 * Physical hardware attacks
 * Malicious system administrators

-A secure boot-enabled virtual server instance fails to boot if any software component that is in the boot path is not signed or if signed certificates are not loaded.
+A secure boot-enabled virtual server fails to boot if any software component that is in the boot path is not signed or if signed certificates are not loaded.
 Even if the deployment is successful, if it isn't signed, the instance can't boot.
-Or, you can't log in or receive a ping from the instance.
+Which means that you can't log in or receive a ping from the virtual server.
 Keep in mind that you aren't notified about boot failure.
 You need to use the console logs to verify boot success and to help identify the cause of any boot failures.